bitcrowd/chromic_pdf/lunch_talk/index.md

 STEP
 - protocol logic is still tied to the GenServer
-- new process clauses: They'll all be tried, and code structure wise it's not good STEP
+- new process clauses: They'll all be tried, and code structure wise it's not good

-couple solutions:
-- introduce more processes -> no real reason, no parallelism, no additional error handling
-- used an Agent for a while
+- need some way of dynamic dispatch
 STEP
+- also lots of boilerplate that needed to be eliminated STEP
-- it occurred to me, I prefer
+- it occurred to me, I would like to code the protocol flow in an imperative fashion
+- do this, wait for that
+- basically like JavaScript `async/await`
 -->

 ## *sigh* 😩